d4rc0d3x/shellpedia/README.md

 # shellpedia
 Collection of Shells and Web Shells

-Shellpedia is meant to be a repository/collection of Shells and Web Shells found on the Internet, and ways to use them.
-Here you will find Web Shells such as PHP, ASP, .NET, JavaScript, Java, JSP, etc. Also system shells like Bash, Shell, Netcat, among others.
+Shellpedia is meant to be a repository/collection of Shells and Web Shells developed by me or found on the Internet, and ways to use them.
+Here you will find Web Shells such as PHP, ASP, .NET, JavaScript, Java, JSP, etc. Also system shells like Bash, Shell, Netcat, Ruby, among others.

 The shells contained here are extensively tested to be sure they are free of malwares, malicious payloads, etc.